Road To AZ-204 - Developing Event Based Solutions

 Azure Event Grid with Azure Function

-Here we are going to configure an Event Subscription capturing subscribed to your Azure Subscription and having its events handles by an Azure Function.
+Here we are going to configure an Event Subscription capturing subscribed to your Azure Subscription and having its events handled by an Azure Function.

 • Existent Azure Function App.
-Here named as "samplefunctioneventgrid" and with the .Net Core 3.1 runtime stack;
+Here, it is named "samplefunctioneventgrid" and with the .Net Core 3.1 runtime stack.

 Creating the Event Grid with Azure Portal